 - Strengthen alliances and partnerships to expand our reach and offerings

-The firm has a history of effective partnerships with large software and managed services firms.
+We have a history of effective partnerships with large software and managed services firms.
 We intend to seek to enhance our position with select partners that best complement our business as we pursue our strategic objectives.